FarisZR/FarisZR.com/content/post/contact-calendar-dav-sync-Radicale-docker/index.en.md

 There's a template config file for the docker image, we still need to change something to be able to set up htpasswd auth.

-Create a file named config with the raw content of [the config file from github](https://github.com/tomsquest/docker-radicale/blob/master/config)
+Create a file named config inside the mounted config directory with the raw content of [the config file from github](https://github.com/tomsquest/docker-radicale/blob/master/config)

-and modify it to your liking
+and modify it to your liking, if you want to change the data directory, make sure to adjust the mount points in docker compose accordingly.

 ## Auth
-Make sure the auth section looks something like this:
+We need to adjust the auth section to enable authentication with a password, here's an example:

 ```ini
 [auth]